Next-Search/scratchpad/OtherStuffWeFindInteresting.md

 - [open semantic search](https://www.opensemanticsearch.org/) - open source, can use Elasticsearch or Solr, collaborative.
 - [millionshort](https://millionshort.com/) - allows one to dive deep into the search results, ignoring those at the top.
 - [diigo](https://diigo.com/) - Allows one to annotate, cache, tag, highlight, bookmark, etc. sites and search through these at a future time.
+- [sphinx](http://www.sphinxsearch.com/) - Open source search engine written in C++, used by a number of large sites.